 After glorious years in which country devastated by the War was rebuilt and made significant progress, the 1970s became critical.
-On 16 and 17 October 1973, the Arab oil-producing countries announce an embargo on oil deliveries to states supporting Israel in the Yom Kippur War.
+On October 16th and 17th 1973, the Arab oil-producing countries announce an embargo on oil deliveries to states supporting Israel in the Yom Kippur War.
 From October to December 1973, the price of a barrel of oil increases fivefold.
 This is the first oil shock.
-Although France is not subject to the embargo, in a televised address on 30 November 1973, Prime Minister Pierre Messmer announces a series of decisions to reduce energy consumption: a ban on illuminated advertising, lighting in shop windows and empty offices between 10 p.m. and 7 a.m.; no television broadcasts after 11 p.m. except on Saturdays, Sundays and public holidays; less heating; and speed limitations for vehicles.
+Although France was not subjected to the embargo, in a televised address on November 30th 1973, Prime Minister, Mr. Pierre Messmer, announced a series of decisions to reduce energy consumption: a ban on illuminated advertising, lighting in shop windows and empty offices between 10 p.m. and 7 a.m.; no television broadcasts after 11 p.m. except on Saturdays, during Sundays and public holidays heating was reduced; speed limitations for vehicles were introduced.

 Constitution of Socialist Federative Republic of Yugoslavia